 This is actually a situation where you could suffer even if you are not at fault end.

-In such scenario, if you are the joint applicant for a loan someone else has taken, and they have defaulted on payments then you too will lose out in your CIBIL or credit score as it will reflect in your report too.
+In such a scenario, if you are the joint application for a loan someone else has taken, and they have defaulted on payments then you too will lose out on your CIBIL or credit score as it will reflect in your report too.

-The best way to avoid this is to ensure that the loans and cards are being paid for on time and limit yourself in apply for joint credit terms.
+The best way to avoid this is to ensure that the loans and cards are being paid for on time and limit yourself to applying for joint credit terms.

-With banks and other lending agencies opening up in every town and cites of India, one might think that getting money will become easier, but this might not always be the case.
+With banks and other lending agencies opening up in every town and city of India, one might think that getting money will become easier, but this might not always be the case.

-Given the kind of risk involved in lending, almost all financial organisations rely on certain criteria to gauge the repayment capacity of an individual or a business entity.
+Given the kind of risk involved in lending, almost all financial organizations rely on certain criteria to gauge the repayment capacity of an individual or a business entity.

-A CIBIL or credit score is perhaps the single biggest determinant when it comes to you availing a loan, which makes it critical for us to maintain our credit scores.
+A credit score is perhaps the single biggest determinant when it comes to you availing of a loan, which makes it critical for us to maintain our credit scores.

 Not only does a good score improve our chances of getting a loan/credit, but also helps us get a better interest rate from lenders.